sunderedsystems/s5e.sunderedsystems.com/docs/sorcerer.md

 # Sorcerer

+Classes define your unique strengths.

+When multi-classing under level 20, players gain the core feature of a second class at level 10 in that class.

+In Ascended play (beyond level 20) a character gains the core feature of any new class they take at level 20 in that class.

+## Core Features

+### Metamagic

+- Gains one Metamagic talent that does not count against their total talents.

+## Class Talents and Fighting Styles

+- Start with 2 talents at level 1.
+- Gain more talents equal to your proficiency each time proficiency increases.
+- May reassign 2 talents each time proficiency increases (or every 5 levels after level 20)

+## Fighting Styles

+Any class may pick a Fighting Style instead of a class talent.
+You cannot take the same Fighting Style more than once.

+**Options:**

+- **Ranged:** Increase ranged weapon range by 10ft per proficiency.
+- **Defense:** While wearing armor, decrease damage by proficiency an extra time.
+- **Dueling:** One-handed weapon + empty offhand—add damage equal to SD spent on attack.
+- **Great Weapon Fighting:** When rolling 1 or 2 on a damage die for a two-handed melee weapon, reroll (must use new roll).
+Weapon must be two-handed or versatile.
+- **Protection:** If a creature within 5ft is attacked, you can block for them.
+- **Two-Weapon Fighting:** When using two weapons, may use Sleight of Hand vs. Agility for your second attack; on success, disarm or make the target drop an item.

+## Talents

 ---

 ### Metamagic

 **Careful spell**
-When the sorcerer casts an area of effect spell, they can choose a number of targets equal to the SD spent on the spell to shield from the spells effects.
+When the sorcerer casts an untargeted area of effect spell, they can choose a number of targets equal to the SD spent on the spell to shield from the spells effects.

 **Distant spell**
 When spending SD to upgrade the distance of a spell, the sorcerer doubles the added distance per SD spent.